 Imre Kertész was one of the first authors I reviewed on this blog.
-His the other books in his tetralogy (Fatelessness, Kaddish for an Unborn Child, and Liquidation) are brilliant.
+The other books in his tetralogy (Fatelessness, Kaddish for an Unborn Child, and Liquidation) are brilliant.
 (For some reason Melville House doesn’t consider Liquidation a part of this sequence, so they call it a trilogy.)
 I couldn’t wait to get the missing piece — trilogy or tetralogy — Fiasco (A kudarc, 1988; tr. from the Hungarian by Tim Wilkinson, 2011).
 I was thrilled when I found out Melville House was publishing it.
-I must not have been the only one waiting because the back of this book, where a little synopsis would appear, it simply says, “Finally: the heretofore untranslated ’missing’ book from the trilogy that won Imre Kertész the Nobel Prize.”
+I must not have been the only one waiting because the back of this book, where a little synopsis would appear, it simply says, “Finally: the heretofore untranslated ‘missing’ book from the trilogy that won Imre Kertész the Nobel Prize.”

 Despite the lack of synopsis, it is no secret what this book is about.
 Kertész, a survivor of the concentration camps at Auschwitz and Buchenwald, who when released quickly found himself in another totalitarian regime that was Communist Hungary, doesn’t write about anything else.

 So why read more Kertész if you’ve read one?
 Because Kertész’s writing expresses many things besides the horror of the Holocaust (though never does it forget the horror of the Holocaust).
 For one, his characters often remark on the irrationality of their existence — no, the arbitrariness under which he suffered, the absurdity of life.
-I believe this passage from Fiasco gives a great sense.
+I believe this passage from Fiasco gives a great sense of this.
 This is Kertész writing as Kertész:

 Well then, at the time I came into the world the Sun was standing in the greatest economic crisis the world had ever known; from the Empire State Building to the Turulhawk statues on the former Franz Josef Bridge, people were diving headlong from every prominence on the face of the earth into water, chasm, onto paving stone — wherever they could; a party leader by the name of Adolf Hitler looked exceedingly inimically upon me from amidst the pages of his book Mein Kampf; the first of Hungary’s Jewish laws, the so-called Numerus Clausus, stood at its culmination before its place was taken by the remainder.
 Every earthly sign (I have no idea about the heavenly ones) attested to the superfluousness — indeed, the irrationality — of my birth.